The child has a fever if his rectal temperature (in the rectum) is 38.0°C (100.4°F) or higher.

 - Your child is dehydrated due to severe gastroenteritis (stomach flu) or is not drinking.

 - Immediately before or after an operation (unless a doctor recommends it).

 Good to know...

-Both these medications will usually make your child more comfortable and will bring down the fever within 30 to 60 minutes.
+Both acetaminophen and ibuprofen will usually make your child more comfortable and will bring down the fever within 30 to 60 minutes.
 After a few hours, the temperature may go up again and your child may once again seem unwell.
 You may have to give him another dose.
 But it’s important to avoid exceeding the recommended dose and frequency.

-What to do if your child throws up the medication
+What to do if your child spits out or throws up the medication

 If your child immediately spits out the medication, you can give him another dose.

 If he vomits heavily less than 15 minutes after taking the medication, wait an hour, and then take his temperature again.
 If he’s not feeling well and still has a fever, give him the same dose.
 If he throws up the medication again, do not repeat the dose and consult a health professional.